architech-boards/WIFIxpresso/source/factoryreset.rst

 by terminal
 -----------

-It can be possible reset to factory defaults module **RN-131C** through the pass-through mode with the following commands:
+It can be possible reset to factory defaults module **RN-131C** through the :ref:`passthrough` with the following commands:

 1. Place the mode **RN-131C** module in command mode